mikalai-hryb/notes/terraform.md

 3) a local variable value `local.bucket_name`
 4) function manupulations

+The console holds a lock on the state, and you will not be able to use the console while performing other actions that modify state.

 ### How to pass a command to TF to run?

 ```bash